 Relevance deficit disorder, or relevance deprivation syndrome, as it was originally called by former Foreign Minister Gareth Evans1, is a very strange phenomenon.
 Evans lamented the sudden feeling of social impotence he felt when he was no longer privy to the inner workings of Parliament.
 He apparently hated watching and reading political news stories, knowing that he’d played no role in their development2.
 This disorder afflicts all sorts of people, and not just those in politics, when they suddenly find themselves lacking their purpose, or when their audience disappears.
 With politicians, like Evans, it is often when they retire or are voted out, but that is not true of all sufferers, it may be when they peak too early, or make a wrong turn in their ‘careers’.

-Naomi Wolf has just been ejected from Twitter for spreading anti-vaccination conspiracy theories, including that vaccines were a software platform can receive uploads3.
+Naomi Wolf has just been ejected from Twitter for spreading anti-vaccination conspiracy theories, including that vaccines were a software platform that can receive uploads3.
 She is an American author and journalist, and her first book ‘The Beauty Myth’ (1991) sold very well and was generally, but not universally, praised.
 On the strength of that book, she became a leading spokeswoman for ‘third wave’ feminism.
 In the 1990s she was a political advisor for the presidential campaigns of Bill Clinton (1996) and Al Gore (2000).
 Later books such as ‘The End of America’ (2007), ‘Vagina: a new biography’ (2012) were less well received and criticised for their use only of selected facts and poor scholarship.
 Her latest book, ‘Outrages’ was recalled because of significant errors in scholarship.
 This was not the cause of her latest fall from grace; it has been coming for a while.

 As Parul Sehgal said in a review of ‘Outrages’: “Naomi Wolf’s long, ludicrous career has followed a simple formula.
 She audits herself for some speck of dissatisfaction, arrives at an epiphany — one that might contravene any number of natural laws — and then extrapolates a set of rules and recommendations for all women ….
 Over the years her batty claims have included that a woman’s brain can allow her to become pregnant if she so desires, even if she is using birth control; that women’s intellects and creativity are dependent on their sexual fulfillment and, specifically, the skilful ministrations of a “virile man”; and that writing a letter to a breech baby will induce it to turn right side up.”